Herrin History, Family Crest & Coats of Arms

 - Josh Herrin (b.
 1990), American professional motorcycle road racer

-- Teresa Herrin, American Democrat politician, Delegate to Democratic National Convention from Texas, 2008
+- Teresa Herrin, American Democratic Party politician, Delegate to Democratic National Convention from Texas, 2008

 - S. H. Herrin, American politician, Mayor of Cullman, Alabama, 1887-89